+Will there still be regional events?
 Yes—and we expect that there will be more events than ever before.
 All alumni will still be able to:

 Connect through favorite events like Game Watches, SCend Offs and SCervice projects;

 Participate in or lead professional and networking events such as ReSCeptions, industry office hours and SCuppers, virtually and in person;

 Enjoy Trojan Family meet-ups of all types, such as hikes, cultural activities and other get-togethers.

+How do I connect with Trojans in my community?
 We have created Facebook groups for each regional community—for example, USC Alumni in Seattle.
 There you’ll find out what’s going on in your area.
 You’ll also find more information about how you can organize an informal or a more structured event with local alumni.

 You may also check our Event Calendar, which is sortable by region, to find a variety of alumni events.

+Can I still volunteer to lead or help plan an event?
 Yes!
 Active volunteers continue to be the inspiration and driving force behind all alumni events, and it’s our mission to help you bring your passions to life through your involvement.
 Anyone currently involved with a club or chapter is encouraged to continue volunteering and partnering with us.